 Got an MTR license?

 If you already have a Microsoft Teams Room license or Microsoft Teams Room Premium license, there’s no additional cost to license Microsoft Teams Panels.
 However, we all know that not all spaces have an MTR today, so if you have a meeting or collaboration space that doesn’t, you can still install a Microsoft Teams Panel; you just need to provide a license for the panel.

 Ready to get yours?

 Microsoft Teams Panels are available now from Crestron and the Microsoft Store.
 They’re also available from Microsoft under the Device-as-a-Service program.
 Already have Crestron 70 Series 7" or 10" touch screens?
-You can upgrade them to the native Microsoft Teams experience today with just a simple software download.
+Please visit the product page of your 70 series touchpanel to download the latest firmware and enable the Teams Scheduling Application.